High school boys basketball: Brumby leads Case past Park

 Meanwhile, there were plenty of players who produced for Case beyond Brumby.

-Josiah McNeal continued his breakthrough senior season with 16 points; junior Kaden Coppage scored 12 points and was a force defensively; and sophomore Anthony Bull was fearless as a shooter, making two 3-pointers and finishing with 10 points.
+Josiah McNeal continued his breakthrough senior season with 16 points; junior Kaden Coppage had 12 points, nine rebounds and four assists and was a force defensively; and sophomore Anthony Bull was fearless as a shooter, making two 3-pointers and finishing with 10 points.

-And 6-8 senior center Cameron Werner was his dominating presence inside with eight points and 11 rebounds.
+And 6-8 senior center Cameron Werner was his dominating presence inside with eight points and 10 rebounds.
+Denim Hicks added add seven rebounds, helping Case to a season-high total of 46.

 Afterward, Berce raved about Coppage’s defense.